 When automatic washers became commonplace in homes in the 1950s and 1960s, the washer manufacturers began using the term "load of laundry".
 At that time, the capacity of most washers was around eight pounds of clothes or linens.
 As washers got bigger, so did the pound limits of "a load".
 The introduction of high-efficiency washers that contain no center agitator increased the load capacity.
 Front load high-efficiency washers rely on a tumbling action to move clothes through the cleaning solution and top load high-efficiency washers use a bottom paddle agitator leaving more space for dirty clothes.

-Since cubic feet is a measurement of space and dirty laundry is measured in pounds which is a weight, you can't do a one-to-one conversion.
+Since washer capacity is figured in cubic feet, a measurement of space and dirty laundry is measured by the pound, a weight measurement; you can't do a one-to-one conversion.

 To give you an idea as to how much dirty laundry weighs, here are some guidelines: